-For recent interviews on The Gender Effect, check out:
+For recent media appearances on The Gender Effect, check out:

 "Transformative Feminism in the Age of Trump," August 11, 2017